Please log in to watch this conference skillscast.

 Unfortunately, usually any kind of predictive analytics requires deep knowledge on machine learning.
 Companies need to think of hiring skilled staff able to build and manage complex models.
 This is the place when Azure Machine Learning Studio comes in.
 It offers low cost, easy to use and managed environment for developers of all skills levels.
 During this talk, Barbara will provide information about the following topics:

 Publishing and consuming an endpoint for predictive analysis

 After this talk, you will get to know basics of Azure ML Studio.
 You will be able to use variety of data sources, create experiments and use the predictions in your own systems.
 The talk will provide you with the information on how to enrich your system by reasoning from data using proven and highly scalable ML technologies in an easy and low cost way.

 - Natural Language Processing with Tensorflow (SkillsCast recorded in July 2019)

 - Web Scraping with GoLang (Online Meetup on 13th August 2020)

 - Ceci n’est pas un canard - Machine Learning and Generative Adversarial Networks (SkillsCast recorded in August 2020)

 - Azure DevOps (SkillsCast recorded in July 2020)

 Predicting the future as a service with Azure ML

-Barbara is a Data Solution Architect with strong software development background.
+Barbara is a Machine Learning Engineer with strong software development background.
 While working with a variety of different companies, she gained experience in building diverse software systems.
 This experience brought her focus to the Data Science and Big Data field.
 She believes in the importance of the data and metrics when growing a successful business.
 Alongside collaborating around data architectures, Barbara still enjoys programming activities.
 Currently speaking at conferences in-between working in London.